msteffan/fundamentals/02_know_your_computer/01_text_intro.md

 The most common **Command Line Interface** (CLI) found on MacOS and Linux machines is "Terminal".

-**For the following section, you are going to work on your local machine, and not on your Nitrous box.**

 ----

 ***Note: This version of WDI Fundamentals only supports MacOS beyond this point***